 Put the second sponge on and spread over the rest of the creme patisserie

-Place the final sponge layer on, then whip up the cream with the icing sugar and 1 tsp of the sugar.
+Place the final sponge layer on, then whip up the cream with the icing sugar and vanilla extract.
 Spread it over the whole cake, making a dome shape on top.
 Leave some cream aside for decorating

 Knead green food colouring into 400g of the marzipan and roll it out.
 Cover the entire cake with it